akshatnehra/Social-Network-Simulation/Social_Media_Search_Engine/readme.md

 # Social Network Simulation - Java

 This Social Network Simulation project is a command-line application that simulates a social network environment.
 It allows users to create profiles, connect with friends, share hobbies, use hashtags, and perform various operations on the network.
-This simulation is designed to demonstrate key concepts of data structures, file handling, and graph algorithms.
+This simulation is designed to demonstrate key concepts of data structures, file handling, trie, hashing, priority queue, regex, string matching and graph algorithms.